AmmarFaiq/EPA_Courses/Model_Based_Decision/readme.md

 # Model Based Decision Making

-EMA Workbench implementation on Dike Model in Room for the River project in Netherlands
+EMA Workbench implementation on Dike Model in Room for the River project in Netherlands.
+This project include, open and directed exploration, scenario discovery, sensitivity and vulnerability analysis, worst case discovery analysis, many scenario Multiple-Objective Robust Decision Making and Multi-Objective Robust Optimization

-The group project is in "Gtoup 17" folder
+The group project is in "Group 17" folder

-Credits @Connor, Thomas and Mark
+Credits @ Connor, Thomas and Mark